About this subject

 On completion of this subject the student is expected to:

-- Apply knowledge of basic science and engineering fundamentals to solve material and energy balances
+- Apply knowledge of basic science and engineering fundamental concepts to solve material and energy balances;

-- Be able to model material and energy flows around reacting chemical systems
+- Model material and energy flows around non-reacting systems and reacting chemical systems using appropriate digital tools;

-- Have developed an appreciation for the importance of safety in the process industries.
+- Explain the importance of safety in the process industries.

 - Ability to apply knowledge of basic science and engineering fundamentals